NotGyro/Gestalt/doc/notes.md

 	Every schema definition file for every schema ever used in this map Map worldgen record
 		Packed array of elements
-			128-byte ASCII string describing the version used to generate this chunk in the world.
+			128-byte ASCII string describing the version used to generate this chunk in the world. -- Maybe not!
+Maybe this should be part of the voxelevent log.
 	Map file
 		Name of Schema
 		Version of Schema